zoffixznet/perl6.party/post/A-Date-With-The-Bug-Queue-or-Let-Me-Help-You-Help-Me-Help-You--Part-2.md

 tickets.
 They probably wouldn't be too sure about what to search for anyway.

 So what's the solution?
 Tags!
-Categorize your tickets with tags and then you can have a Wiki or page on your project's website linking to search queues for specific tags.
+Categorize your tickets with tags and then you can have a Wiki or page on your project's website linking to search queries for specific tags.
 Here are some ideas to consider when deciding on ticket
 tags: